 How will I be involved in discussions about, planning for, and involvement in, my child’s education?

-Where a pupil is receiving SEND support class teachers will meet parents at least termly to discuss the child’s Individual Learning Passport.
+Where a pupil is receiving SEND support, class teachers will meet parents at least termly to discuss the child’s Individual Learning Passport.
 The aim of this meeting is to: set clear goals and discuss the activities and support that will help achieve them; and review progress and identify the responsibilities of the parent, the pupil and school.
-This meeting will be led by the class teacher, supported by the SENCo where necessary, who will have a good knowledge and understanding of the child, their needs and their attainment.
+This meeting will be led by the class teacher, supported by the SENDCo where necessary, who will have a good knowledge and understanding of the child, their needs and their attainment.
 It provides an opportunity for parents to share their concerns and, together with the teacher, agree aspirations for their child.

 How does Ladybridge Primary School involve children in their education and in the decision making process?

 The school endeavours to include children with special needs in all areas of the curriculum through appropriate differentiation, and involve them in their own development as much as possible.

 The SEND Code of Practice (2014) stipulates that: “Reviews must be undertaken in partnership with the child and their parent, and must take account of their views, wishes and feelings.”